COS301-SE-2024/TailWaggr/docs/srs.md

 3. As a user, I want to comment on a forum post so that I can participate in the discussion.
 4. As a user, I want to reply to messages within a forum post to have discussion with others.
 5. As a user, I want to be able to like messages within a forum to show appreciation for them.
-6. As a user, I want to be able to unwanted forums.
+6. As a user, I want to be able to delete unwanted forums.

 ### Notifications Subsystem
-1. As a user, I want to receive notifications for new comments on my forum posts so that I can stay updated.
+1. As a user, I want to receive notifications for new comments and likes on my posts so that I can stay updated.
-2. As a user, I want to receive notifications for new likes on my forum posts so that I know when others appreciate my content.
+2. As a user, I want to receive notifications for new likes on my forum messages and repplies to them so that I know when others appreciate my content.
-3. As a user, I want to receive notifications about requests to follow me
+3. As a user, I want to receive notifications about requests to follow me.

 ## Functional requirements
 1. User Accounts subsystem: